EBZebra/docs/edge/source/guide/DOMinjection.md

 * Meta tag data must be contained completely within the tags file
 * If using server-based JavaScript, see JavaScript Injection section (below) for dependancy cautions

-* When tags are completed, **store the tags file on the device** and make note of the path.
+* When tags are completed, **store the tags file on the device** and make note of the path

 ### Step 2- Specify path to tags file in Config.xml